In this add-on,

 add a losing condition to your game

 You'll use a variable to keep track of the number of lives.

-If it reaches 0, you're done!
+If it reaches zero, you're done.

 Make the variable first.

-Call it “lives.”
+Call it lives.

 start with in your game

-Then, get a “set variable” block, put it above the motion loop, and type that number into the block.
+then get a set variable block, put it above the motion loop

+and type that number into the block.

 That will set the number of lives at the start of the game.

-This example uses a value of 5.
+This example will use a value of five.

-Next, use an “event” block to determine when you lose a life.
+Next, use an event block to determine when you lose a life.

-Use “when I receive.”
+Use when I receive.

-When you click the dropdown you’ll see there's already a message called
+you'll see that there's already a message called

-Snap the “change variable” block below it.
+Snap the change variable block below it.

 and the value in the variable display decreases.

 But how does the program know you've lost?

-You need a conditional!
+You need a conditional.

-Put an “if/else” block at the bottom of the new stack.
+Put an if-else block at the bottom of the new stack.

-“lives” variable in the first blank.
+Then put the lives variable in the first blank.

-Type in 0 in the second blank.
+Type in zero in the second blank.

-and snap it into the “then” part.
+and snap it into the then part.

 This keeps the sprite from doing anything weird

 Below it, snap another one.

-Keep “all” selected.
+Keep all selected.

-Between these two blocks, create some “game over” code.
+Between these two blocks, create some game over code.